RiccardoVitali/rigraph/README.md

 # rigraph
-Implementation of directed graphs generator and several global graph properties.
+Implementation of directed graphs generator (the major part of the code is taken from networkx library) and several global graph properties.